theycallmemac/Project-Eular/README.md

-# Project-Eular
+# Project-Euler
-My solutions to the problems encountered in Project Eular solved through use of Python.
+My solutions to the problems encountered in Project Eular.
 Occassionally not, if ever at all, the simplest or most elegant solution.
+Solved in Python, might have a go with different languages after a while.